 Debenture can be redeemed in various ways by a company.
 It can pay a lump sum on the date of maturity or may pay in annual installments.
-A company can also purchase it from the open market or convert to an equity share in case of convertible debentures.
-Innovative ways like call or put option can also be utilized.
-The company may exercise a call option or the investor may utilize put option for redemption.
+A company can also purchase it from the open market or convert it to an equity share in case of convertible debentures.
+Innovative ways like the call or put option can also be utilized.
+The company may exercise a call option, or the investor may use the put option for redemption.

 Redeeming a debenture means paying back the principal amount to the debenture holder.
 Redemption is a basic feature of debentures.
-To speak in company’s language, discharge off the debt liability of debentures.
-Debenture redemption generates a set of questions in mind with specifications like an amount of money to be required, sources from where to manage the fund, etc. A company is also relieved of a big liability after this and decrease its leverage ratios.
+To speak in the company’s language, discharge off the debt liability of debentures.
+Debenture redemption generates questions in mind with specifications like the amount of money required, sources from where to manage the fund, etc. After this, a company is also relieved of a big liability and decreases its leverage ratios.
 Let us see more about the redemption of debentures.

 Redemption of Debenture

-This is the simplest option of redeeming the debentures.
+This is the simplest option for redeeming the debentures.
 The debenture holders are paid their promised sum on the fixed date.

-The lump sum is the total amount of principal of all the debentures if they are not redeemed at premium or discount.
-The fixed date is nothing but the maturity date mentioned on the agreement of debenture.
-The company may choose to pay the debentures before maturity also which is at the option of the company.
-The amount of payment and the date is known to the company in advance and therefore, they can manage the resources accordingly.
+The lump sum is the total amount of principal of all the debentures if they are not redeemed at a premium or discount.
+The fixed date is nothing but the maturity date mentioned on the debenture agreement.
+The company may choose to pay the debentures before maturity also, which is the option of the company.
+The amount of payment and the date is known to the company in advance, and therefore, they can manage the resources accordingly.

 Payment in Annual Installment

 This kind of redemption is similar to the redemption of a term loan.
-A term loan is normally redeemed in monthly, quarterly, biannual, or annual installments.
-In this method, the company pays some part of the principal every year to the debenture holders till the time of maturity.
-The total principal is divided by a number of years for which they are borrowed which becomes the installment to be paid at the end of every year.
+A term loan is normally redeemed monthly, quarterly, biannual, or annual installments.
+In this method, the company pays some part of the principal every year to the debenture holders until maturity.
+The total principal is divided by the number of years for which they are borrowed, which becomes the installment to be paid at the end of every year.

 Debenture Redemption Reserve / Sinking Fund

-Debenture redemption reserve is a very well known term in the reference of debentures.
+Debenture redemption reserve is a very well-known term for debentures.
 This reserve is built by transferring some part of the profits in this reserve every year.
-It is always easy to arrange smaller fund every year than arranging a lot of funds at a particular point of time for payment to debenture holders.
-In many countries, a law has made it compulsory to maintain a debenture redemption reserve or a sinking fund.
-The primary objective is to protect an interest of the debenture holders.
+It is always easy to arrange smaller funds every year than arranging a lot of funds at a particular point in time for payment to debenture holders.
+Law has made it compulsory to maintain a debenture redemption reserve or a sinking fund in many countries.
+The primary objective is to protect the interest of the debenture holders.